topdeveloper424/auction-app/README.md

 #About the project

-PikPuj is a simulation of one penny auction web app.
+this is a simulation of one penny auction web app.
 It is a simple, server-less, front-end app based on the react/redux.
 It's a study of react / redux and additional libaries.

 ### Demo